boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 ![image.png](images/image%202.png)

-- Leave the Disk Capacity as it is , 60.0 GB and click Next >, then click finish
+- Leave the Disk Capacity as it is, 60.0 GB and click Next >, then click finish
 - My Virtual Machine only has one adapter, two is needed for the outside internet connetion and private internet connection for the clients
 - To add another adapter, click “Edit virtual machine settings”